Relais Borgo Santo Pietro

 Origins

-Some places carry their history not in plaques or pamphlets, but in the very grain of their stone walls.
-Borgo Santo Pietro is one of them.
-Tucked into the Val di Merse in the heart of Tuscany, not far from the ancient Via Francigena, the great pilgrim road that once carried crusaders, saints, and wanderers from Canterbury to Rome and beyond, this 800-year-old estate has been offering sanctuary to weary souls since medieval times, when it served as a lazzaretto, a place of rest and recuperation for pilgrims making their way to the nearby Cistercian Abbey of San Galgano
+Some places carry their history in the grain of their stone.
+Borgo Santo Pietro sits in the Val di Merse, in the heart of Tuscany near the ancient Via Francigena, the pilgrim road that once carried crusaders, saints and wanderers from Canterbury to Rome.
+This medieval estate has been offering sanctuary for some eight hundred years — it began as a lazzaretto, a place of rest and recuperation for pilgrims making their way to the nearby Cistercian abbey of San Galgano.

-That spirit of healing has never left.
-When Danish couple Jeanette and Claus Thottrup first set eyes on the crumbling 13th-century estate in 2001, they bought it within ten minutes.
-What began as an impulsive act of love, intended as nothing more than a private family home, became a seven-year labour of devotion.
-Over 300,000 plants were placed by hand across thirteen acres of formal gardens.
-Local Italian artisans worked stone by stone to restore the ancient ruin to its former grandeur, while craftsmen sourced furniture, antiques, and architectural details from across Europe to bring each room its own singular character
+That spirit of healing never quite left.
+When the Danish couple Jeanette and Claus Thottrup first saw the crumbling thirteenth-century estate in 2001, they bought it within ten minutes.
+What was meant to be a private family home became a seven-year labour of devotion: more than 300,000 plants set by hand across thirteen acres of formal gardens, local artisans restoring the ruin stone by stone, antiques and architectural details gathered across Europe to give each room its own character.

-Borgo Santo Pietro opened its doors in 2008, and it has been growing in quiet magnificence ever since.
-Today, the 300-acre organically cultivated estate encompasses a Michelin-starred restaurant, a holistic spa, an artisan cheese dairy, working vineyards, and the Seed to Skin skincare laboratory, all born from the same founding philosophy that has defined this place for centuries: that land, when tended with intention, has the power to restore.
-The modern-day pilgrim who arrives here today will find, as those before them did, that Borgo Santo Pietro has a way of making everything feel like it can wait.
+Borgo Santo Pietro opened in 2008 and has grown steadily since.
+Today the 300-acre organically cultivated estate holds a starred restaurant, a holistic spa, an artisan cheese dairy, working vineyards and the Seed to Skin skincare laboratory — all drawn from the founding idea that has defined the place for centuries: that land, tended with intention, has the power to restore.
+The modern pilgrim who arrives finds, as those before did, that Borgo Santo Pietro has a way of making everything else feel like it can wait.

 Top Secret